-In an identity theft scam, a scam artist posing as a buyer is not really interested in buying the car, but rather in obtaining personal information from the seller.
+In an identity theft scam, a scam artist posing as a buyer is not interested in the car at all, but rather in obtaining personal information from the seller.
 The scam artist may ask the seller for car maintenance records, bank account information, or social security numbers in an effort to obtain private information and defraud the seller.